MHFA Conversations about Suicide

 As a stand-alone course, MHFA Conversations about Suicide training is a complement to the 12-hour Standard Mental Health First Aid course.

 When people are in a crisis and unable to see a way out, they may have suicidal thoughts and behaviour about ending their pain.
-3027 people died by suicide in 2015, which equates to 8 (eight) deaths by suicide each day in Australia.
+3144 people died by suicide in 2021, which equates to 8 (eight) to 9 (nine) deaths by suicide each day in Australia.
 Suicide is a major preventable reason of death.